Nature091002/Nature091002.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I completed my Ph.D. degree in the Department of Life Sciences at Korea Advanced Institute of Science and Technology (KAIST) under my advisor, [Prof. Hyun jung Chung](http://nanomedicine.kaist.ac.kr/professor/).
+I completed my Ph.D. degree in the Department of Biological Sciences at Korea Advanced Institute of Science and Technology (KAIST) under my advisor, [Prof. Hyun jung Chung](http://nanomedicine.kaist.ac.kr/professor/).

 My research focused on the topic of "Engineered nanoparticle systems for gene therapeutic and diagnostics."
 More specifically, I studied advanced nanoparticle systems for CRISPR/Cas9 cancer therapy, mRNA vaccination, and antibiotic-resistant bacteria detection.